 According to nutrition and bioavailability expert Dr. Mark Neveu, micronutrients need to be absorbed into the bloodstream, and then into cells, to have a positive impact.
 The current size of most nutrient particles and tablets and capsules make it impossible for them to be absorbed into the bloodstream.

-A new microgel absorption technology called BIOACTIVE GEL™ is creating a new standard for nutritional supplements and replacing tablets, capsules, and powders.
-Formulated by world-leading nutritional scientists, this unique microgel technology allows for maximum absorption of ingredients into the body by releasing extremely small, ultra-bioavailable nutrient particles at specific locations in the digestive tract.
+A new microgel absorption technology called MICROGEL™ is creating a new standard for nutritional supplements and replacing tablets, capsules, and powders.
+Formulated by world-leading nutritional scientists, this unique MICROGEL technology allows for maximum absorption of ingredients into the body by releasing extremely small, ultra-bioavailable nutrient particles at specific locations in the digestive tract.
 You can try Bioactive Multi by Healthycell to experience this new, pill-free, more effective way of taking vitamins.

 4. Take the Right Nutrients Together and Keep Others Separate